Find out about the VAT liability of insurance transactions and insurance related services.

 They’re not for profit, membership organisations.
 Their insurance capital is provided by subscriptions from members.

-More information on when subscriptions are exempt in their own right and the rules on the apportionment of subscriptions when both taxable and exempt benefits are supplied can be found in Notice 701/5 clubs and associations.
+More information on when subscriptions are exempt in their own right and the rules on the apportionment of subscriptions when both taxable and exempt benefits are supplied can be found in Clubs and associations’ VAT responsibilities (VAT Notice 701/5).

 3.3 Supplies by medical and welfare funds